randymz10/BootcampDIO-NetflixClone/README.md

 # Netflix Clone :file_folder:
----
-## Descrição

-Código do projeto "Recriando a Interface do Netflix" da Digital Innovation One do bootcamp HTML Web Developer com o especialista Felipe Aguiar.
+Project code "Recreating the Netflix Interface" by Digital Innovation One from the HTML Web Developer bootcamp with specialist Felipe Aguiar.

 ---
 ## Screenshot